Baxxyy/factorio-updater/README.md

 The current functionality is implememnted:

 - Install and update a headless factorio server, tracking experimental or stable branch.
-- Install and update mods.
+- Update existing mods
-- Pin a specific mod version to avoid it auto updating.
+- Install a specific mod from the mod portal
+- Install and enable mods from a mod-list.json